-- a.
-Any employee or student who believes that he or she has been subjected to sexual harassment has the right to file a complaint with an immediate supervisor, the Complaint Manager, the principal, a guidance counselor, or a teacher.
-If the original complaint is oral, the complaining party shall be asked to put the complaint in writing.
+a.
+Any employee or student who believes that he or she has been subjected to sexual harassment has the right to file a complaint with the appropriate Title IX Coordinator, the principal, a guidance counselor, or a teacher.
+If the original complaint is received verbally the complaining party shall be asked to put the complaint in writing using the Bullying & Harassment Incident Reporting Form.
 If a complaint is made to someone other than a principal, the principal must be notified immediately.

-A written complaint shall include the following: - 1.
-The name of the complaining party
+A written complaint shall include the following:

+- 1. The name of the complaining party

 - 2. The name of the offender(s)

 - 3. The date of the offense

 - 4. The location of the offense

 - 5. A description in as much detail as possible of the incident(s), including any statements made by either party, and

 - 6. A list of all witnesses